rturkmen/courier-tracking-api/README.md

 This app provides you that tracking couriers where they are .

 ## How can you run the project ?
-Firstly, You need to install Docker on your computer.After that you can run following commands below
+Firstly, You need to install Docker on your computer.After that you have set JAVA_HOME environment variables as java 11 .Then you can run following commands below in project root directory

 * mvn clean install
 * docker-compose build